Coronavirus in NZ: Plea to public to stay home if you are unwell

 Bloomfield thanked everyone who had taken the step to self-isolate, saying it was one of the most important tools for addressing Covid-19.

-He said there had now been 331 negative tests for coronavirus.
+He said there had now been 331 negative tests for coronavirus - 28 tests were being done today around the country.

+A possible case of coronavirus in Northland has been tested and come back negative.
+A Northland person who was at the Tool concert and was unwell and in isolation has also been tested - those results would be back today.

 All tests were being carried out in New Zealand now using the same testing process as is used around the world, Bloomfield said.
 He was confident that the tests coming back as negative here were correct.